 We then headed back to Bangkok for a final day to get the sleeper train to Chiang Mai right in the north of Thailand, costing about £20.
 This was a brilliant way to travel as we slept on bunk beds and could watch the sun come up in the morning!
 I would recommend booking as early as possible to get a bottom bunk, the top bunks were much smaller and didn’t have windows.
 The train departed Bangkok at 7.30pm and arrived the following day in Chiang Mai at 8.40am.

-The main reason we visited Chiang Mai was to spend time at an elephant sanctuary.
-The one we chose was The Elephant Jungle Sanctuary as we wanted to participate in an overnight stay.
+We used this list of guest friendly hotels to find the best places to stay in Chiang Mai, but we already knew one place we definitely wanted to stay.
+You see, the main reason we visited Chiang Mai was to spend time at an elephant sanctuary.
+The one we chose was The Elephant Jungle Sanctuary as we wanted to participate in an overnight stay as I said.
 This cost £109 and was totally worth it.
 It was my favourite part of the trip by a mile!
 We got picked up from our hotel and taken by 4×4 over the roughest terrain I have ever encountered to the camp.
 You drive very close to sheer drops and tiny tracks through the jungle.
 It was hair raising.
 We interacted with elephants, learned about their care, found out their individual history and got to bathe them.
 We also stayed overnight in the camp and the guides cooked the most wonderful meal.
 We had the opportunity to help prepare the meal which was really special.
 Surrounded by candlelight, beer in hand, we learned more about the other backpackers also on the trip, and what life was like in Thailand for the guides and Mahouts (the people looking after the elephants).
 Please note that this sanctuary doesn’t allow you to ride the elephants, and when you find out why, you won’t ever want to ride them.
 Just look into their eyes.

 A trip to Chiang Mai wouldn’t be complete without a visit to the Night Market.
 The night market here is a shopper’s dream, the biggest I have ever seen.
 It stretched seemingly for miles down Chang Khlan Road (it was 1km in reality) and you can buy literally anything here!
 I bought a gorgeous painting from a local artist and carried it around in a cardboard tube for the remaining two weeks as I didn’t trust the post to get it back to the UK!